Jerusalem, West Bank on edge after outbreak of violence

 Israel and Hamas have fought four wars and several smaller skirmishes since the militant group seized power in Gaza from rival Palestinian forces in 2007.

-In the West Bank, Fatah, the party that controls the Palestinian Authority in the territory, announced a general strike and most shops were closed in Palestinian cities.
+In the West Bank, Fatah announced a general strike and most shops were closed in Palestinian cities.
 The PA declared Thursday that it would halt the ties that its security forces maintain with Israel in a shared effort to contain Islamic militants.
 Previous threats have been short-lived, in part because of the benefits the authority enjoys from the relationship, and also due to U.S. and Israeli pressure.

 The PA has limited control over scattered enclaves in the West Bank, and almost none over militant strongholds like the Jenin camp.